Thank you for your interest in becoming an EJP member!

-Access application forms by clicking on the links below.
-Please submit according to directions.
+Each EJP program has its own application form, accessed by clicking on the name of the program, below.
+Please complete and submit according to the instructions on the form.
 If you cannot find the form you are looking for, please contact the EJP office at 217.300.5150 or firstname.lastname@example.org.

 Each program has its own selection committee.
 If the members of a given selection committee decide to pursue your application, they’ll contact you to schedule an interview.
 (If not, they’ll be in touch to explain that they have elected not to interview you.)
 During the interview, you’ll meet with a small group of current EJP members who will be interested in learning more about you and what leads you to apply to EJP, and in addressing your questions about the program.
 Please be aware that we always check references before extending an invitation to join EJP.

-For more information about the above positions or to apply, please contact EJP Academic Director Ellen Ritter at email@example.com.
+For more information about the above positions or to apply, please contact firstname.lastname@example.org.
 To apply, please submit a CV and cover letter per the instructions on each application form.
 We accept coordinator applications on a rolling basis.

 Reentry Guide Initiative

-EJP produces two reentry guides that are revised and updated annually.
+EJP produces three reentry guides that are revised and updated annually.
 About twenty RGI members participate in different aspects of guide production–including research, writing, editing, outreach, and distribution.

 RGI accepts applications on a rolling basis.
 Prison clearance is not required.
 We especially seek members with personal connection to incarceration and reentry.
 The application form provides detailed information about RGI.